DaftMonk/angular-passport/README.md

 Angular-Passport
 ================

-An AngularJS application that uses Express, Passport, MongoDB, and Mongoose.
+An AngularJS application that uses Express, Passport, MongoDB.
 Demonstrating:

 * Authentication using Passport
 * Account creation and server validation with Mongoose.
-* CRUD interface for creating posts with mongoDB
+* CRUD interface for creating posts with MongoDB
 * Client validations for account creation including a directive for validating if a username is available.
 * Authorization middleware for checking if you are allowed to edit a post.